 Utah Utes Logo

-The sports movement actively developed.
+The sports movement has actively developed.
 The teams joined the Mountain West Conference.
-This is reflected in even darker and more saturated red colors in the emblem.
+This is reflected in the emblem’s even darker, more saturated red colors.
 Changes affected the letter U and the feather tips.
-The palette combines the colors of the first two logos, giving rise to the bright “cardinal” shade.
-This indicates the leading positions of the teams in the university rankings.
+The palette combines the colors of the first two logos, resulting in the bright “cardinal” shade.
+This indicates the teams’ leading positions in the university rankings.

 Font and Colors